Summary

 Evaluate

 Display slide 8.
-Students will complete a Two-Minute Paper using the Vietnam War Image Sort.
+Have the students complete a Two-Minute Paper using the Vietnam War Image Sort.
 (The Image Sort is available in the attachments when you log in to LEARN.)
 Students will select one of the images in the sort and write about the perspective of the war based on the image that they selected.
 They can use their graphic organizer for support in gathering their thoughts.
 Students will turn in their Two-Minute Paper as they leave for the day.
 The Vietnam War document graphic organizer can also be used as a separate assessment.

 Resources